BrightChamps Logo

 How to Convert Mixed Numbers to Improper Fractions?

 Step 2: Multiply the whole number by the denominator of the fraction.
-Whole number × denominator
+This step calculates how many fractional "pieces" make up the whole number part of the value.

 Professor Greenline from BrightChamps